REVIEWS & RATINGS

 Answered By QS Team :

-This should not be a problem as Aqualux products can be fitted to cavity walls, partitioned walls or indeed a wall with studding.
+This should not be a problem as Aqualux products can be fitted to cavity walls, partitioned walls, or a wall with studding.
 We would suggest ensuring that the wall can carry the load of the product.
-Additionally, check the raw plug and screw types for solid fixing.
-Hope this helps.
+Additionally, check the rawlplug and screw types for solid fixing.
+I hope this helps.

 Answered By john :